2012

 drill

-In May 2016, ESA released an image of a drill, which was developed by Finmeccanica, for the Luna-Resurs lander.
+In May 2016, ESA released an image of the drill, which was developed by Finmeccanica for the Luna-Resurs lander.
 Click to enlarge.
 Credit: ESA

 drill